 If you only have three hours to spare per week you will be able to improve your fitness more with three one-hour sessions, or even several 30-minute rides, than just one long ride.

 If you only ride once a week, you may be wondering why, despite your regular rides, you aren’t improving.
 That's because, after just seven days without cycling, your body will start to lose some of the fitness gains you have made.
-To keep progressing and improving your fitness, you ideally need to be riding your bike every two-three days, even if it's just a turbo trainer workout.
+To keep progressing and improving your fitness, you ideally need to be riding your bike every two to three days, even if it's just a short turbo trainer workout.
 The minimum you can get away with and still see significant fitness gains is three rides a week.

 Cycling for fitness: essential cycling training sessions